 To get out of this type of creative block, you have to analyze your problems to either find a solution, or cope with them.
 Here are some ideas on how to get out of this rut:

 Is the issue you’re having able to be solved?
 If you’re having an argument with a friend that you can’t stop thinking about, would it go away if you both talked it out?
 Or if you apologized?
 Try to find a solution so you can stop thinking about it, and get back to making.

-Take a short break from creating to cope with an issue
+Take a short break from creating to cope with the issue

 Maybe the life change is a big one, and you need some time off to grieve, deal, or cope.
 That’s ok.
 You’re allowed to take time off and give yourself a break.
 Just don’t let it go on forever.